nantrinh/ruby_practice_problems/3_classes_and_self.md

 <details><summary><b>Answer</b></summary>
 <p>

-`"Bob"`
+`NoMethodError (undefined method 'name' for #<Person:0x0000556cd4875960 @name="Bob">)`

 </p>
 </details>

 ---

-Which of the following modifications would cause the code to output `"Bob"`?
+2. Which of the following modifications would cause the code to output `"Bob"`?
 Mark all that apply.
 ```
 class Person
   def initialize(name)